 VanDyke Software® VShell® server and SecureCRT® client enable Secure Shell tunneling on Windows, macOS, and Linux.
 Cross-platform tunneling is made possible by compliance to the SSH protocol.
 The full list of platforms supported by VShell and SecureCRT can be found in our System Requirements.

 This paper shows how VanDyke VShell and SecureCRT provide a comprehensive, end-to-end solution to secure client/server applications.
 This paper:

-- illustrates common applications like email, file-sharing and screen-sharing as they are tunneled over dial-up, residential broadband, and wireless access networks
+- Illustrates common applications like email, file sharing, and screen sharing as they are tunneled over residential broadband and WiFi networks

 - Considers security implications and where tunneling is best used.